COVID-19 Increased Security Gaps in K-12 Schools. Here’s How to Fix Them.

 Manuals & Resources – Create simple cybersecurity manuals for parents to read at their pace, on their time.
 Include an FAQs section for quick reference.
 Consider launching a simple online forum where parents can ask other parents for help.

-Fun Competitions – Use games, crossword puzzles and digital scavenger hunts to incentivize students in demonstrating what they’ve learned; recognizing achievements.
+Fun Competitions – Use games, jigsaw puzzles, and digital scavenger hunts to incentivize students in demonstrating what they’ve learned; recognizing achievements.

 Linked as a Community